uvish/pencil_sketch_processing/README.md

 # pencil_sketch_processing
-convert an image to pencil sketch.
+convert an image to rough pencil sketch using Processing IDE.